Abdullah Khan II: Abdullah Khan's monetary reform

 Abdullah Khan II managed, in several stages, monetary reform.
 To redress the lack of silver metal and silver coins, with his father he organised the regular production of gold coins and controlled their stamp in Bukhara, paying particular attention to maintaining a high standard.
 The reforms introduced by Abdullah Khan were primarily aimed at changing the content of silver coins in accordance with the rise in prices of silver.
 At a time when the formal head of the dynasty was still Iskandar Khan (1560-1583), the minting silver coins remained decentralized.
 However, coins with the name of Iskandar were issued in Bukhara, Samarkand, Balkh, Tashkent, Andijan and Ahsi Yasse (Turkestan).

 In 1583, Abdullah Khan made another monetary reform.
 This reform was centred around the capital, Bukhara (which minted silver coins).
 For everyday urban trade of consumer goods, Abdullah Khan minted copper coins.

 The monetary reforms Abdullah Khan II initiated were successful.
 They brought to an end the monetary crisis and ceased the mass leakage of currency outside the state.
 This reform was part of Abdullah Khan II's aim of creating favourable conditions for all types of trade within and to areas outside his state's borders.

 Expanding the boundaries of the state

 Combining the Shaybanid state had opened up new opportunities to expand its territorial boundaries.
 In 1584, Abdullah Khan seized Badakhshan.
 In 1588 he seized Khorasan.

 In the latter period of his reign Abdullah waged a war for the conquest of Khorezm.
 In 1593-94 Khorezm was finally conquered by Abdullah's troops.
 Abdullah marched to Khiva and their sultans were captured and executed.

 Soon relations soured with the Kazakh khans, who learned about the uprising by Abdullah Khan's son Abdulmumin.
 Abdullah Khan was forced to go to war with his own son.
 He prepared an army for the battles ahead, but died before the battle with the Kazakh Chinggisid.
 The Kazakhs would take advantage of the situation and take Turkestan, Tashkent, Samarkand and Andijan.
-However, they were unable to take Bukhara.
+However, they were unable to take Bukhara and retreated to the Steppe, abandoning all the newly taken territories.